 The 10 Best Home Safes

 This wiki has been updated 39 times since it was first published in April of 2015.
 Even if you don't have a ton of expensive jewelry or piles of cash lying around, we bet you've got a lot of stuff that would be better off not stored in a kitchen cabinet.
 These home safes provide security not just for valuables, but also for important items you want to safeguard from fire and floods, such as passports, birth certificates, and backup hard drives for your computer.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes